 SIGN THE PETITION NOW:

-The Story: On February 10th, University Circle Incorporated (UCI) hosted a virtual “public” meeting announcing the new development project coming to Hessler and Ford, including construction of a four story, 23 micro-unit apartment building on Hessler Road in the backyard of 1975 Ford Drive.
-University Circle Incorporated (UCI) left the Hessler community out of the planning process and presented the project as a “done deal” in the Feb.
-10th meeting where they were told ground breaking could start as early as spring.
-In spite of known community opposition, UCI transferred the land to the developers, Rick Maron (Signet, MRN, Uptown LLC, etc.) and Russell Berusch (Berusch Development Partners LLC, Hessler 113 Townhomes) on March 3rd.
+The Story: On February 10th, 2021, University Circle Incorporated (UCI) hosted a virtual “public” meeting announcing the new development project coming to Hessler and Ford, including construction of a four story, 23 micro-unit apartment building on Hessler Road in the backyard of the historic home at 1975 Ford Drive.
+UCI left the Hessler community out of the planning process and presented the project as a “done deal” telling the community they would break ground that spring.
+In spite of known community opposition, UCI transferred the land to the developers, Rick Maron (Signet, MRN, Uptown LLC, etc.) and Russell Berusch (Berusch Development Partners LLC, Hessler 113 Townhomes) on March 3rd, 2021.